DimitrisDimtriadis/Pfizer-Diabetes-Management/README.md

 	Admin user register from Database.
 	Exists auth from the Front and  Back end for the users Front End have all validators
-	When register as doctor, you
+	When register as doctor, you should wait for admin to accept you.